-The Nebraska Department of Health and Human Services coordinates with the Head Start-State Collaboration Office to plan the initiative, provide technical assistance, and deliver professional development.
-This coordination provides updates to the projects, and training resources to help programs enhance their quality, such as Positive Behavioral Intervention and Supports, Center on the Social and Emotional Foundations for Early Learning (CSEFEL) training, coordination with federal Head Start technical assistance staff, partnership development, etc. There are quarterly meetings held between the grantees, Department of Health and Human Services, and the evaluator from the University of Nebraska-Lincoln, which include updates from the Head Start-State Collaboration Office.
+The Nebraska Department of Health and Human Services coordinates with the Head Start-State Collaboration Office to provide technical assistance and deliver professional development.
+This coordination provides updates to the projects and training resources to help programs enhance their quality, such as Positive Behavioral Intervention and Supports, Center on the Social and Emotional Foundations for Early Learning (CSEFEL) training, coordination with federal Head Start technical assistance staff, partnership development, etc. Meetings are held between the grantees and the Department of Health and Human Services, which include updates from the Head Start-State Collaboration Office.